Audio updated March 30, 2026, for Apple device compatibility. This article has been edited for brevity and readability.

 Let’s be clear about what this study does and doesn’t show.

-It shows that in mice genetically engineered to develop Alzheimer ‘s-like pathology, restoring NAD+ balance can reverse cognitive deficits and brain damage.
-That’s a monumental scientific finding—but mice aren’t humans.
+It shows: In mice, restoring NAD+ balance can reverse cognitive deficits and brain damage.

 But here’s what we do know: the mechanisms this study identifies as central to Alzheimer’s—NAD+ depletion, oxidative stress, neuroinflammation, mitochondrial dysfunction—are all influenced by lifestyle.